isomorphic-microfrontends/navbar/README.md

 window.location.reload();
 ```

 You should now see the [import-map-overrides](https://github.com/joeldenning/import-map-overrides) UI, which is a yellowish rectangle at the bottom right of the web page.
 Click on the rectangle, then click on `@isomorphic-mf/navbar`.
 Set the URL to be the port number (`8080`) that was noted earlier.
+Now do the same for `@isomorphic-mf/navbar/`, except set the URL to http://localhost:8080/

 Reload the page.